More Insights on The Harmonic Series and on Music Theorists.

 If I wanted to ascertain the acoustical richness of a given scale, then I’d need to examine its harmonic content.
 I get that.
 But the steps aren’t straightforward.

 For example, I assume I’m not plotting the scale itself but rather the harmonic series as plotted notes.
-So if I take the partials out far enough, I will find a subset sequence of notes containing the notes — and perhaps a couple unwanted others — of my scale.
+So if I take the partials out far enough, I will find a subset sequence of notes containing the notes — and perhaps a couple of unwanted others — of my scale.
 After rearranging the notes, if necessary, to align with my scale, what do I do next?

 The blog the writer of that email is referring to, can be read here: The Harmonic Series & Its Implications on Composition.